datatrail-jhu/01_chromebookintro/manuscript/09_projecting.md

 ![Find the type of port you have under Features. ](images/09_projecting/09_chromebookintro_projecting-6.png)

-Once you know the type of port you have on your Chromebook adn the type of connection the projector cable has you can get the right dongle.
-Sometimes the place you will be presenting has a dongle avialable, but it is better to have two dongles.
+Once you know the type of port you have on your Chromebook and the type of connection the projector cable has you can get the right dongle.
+Sometimes the place you will be presenting has a dongle available, but it is better to have two dongles.
 For each dongle you want one end to plug into the appropriate port on your computer (in my case USB-C).
 One of the dongles should have a VGA connection on the other end and the other dongle should have an HDMI connection.
 Then you will be prepared to connect your Chromebook to the vast majority of projectors you will use.

 ![Get a projector with the port for your computer and a VGA and HDMI connection on the other end. ](images/09_projecting/09_chromebookintro_projecting-7.png)